mrldupuis/mrldupuis.github.io/_pages/analysis.md

 layout: page
 permalink: /analysis/
 title: analysis
-description: Exploratory data analysis tool for your data files
+description: An exploratory data analysis tool for your data files.
+Give it a try with a csv flatfile!
 nav: true
 nav_order: 6
 published: true